mzhong1/File-Forklift/README.md

 - set map acl inherit = yes
 - set store dos attributes = yes
-- optionally, set the workgroup as the same on both shares
+- optionally, set the workgroup as the same on both shares -Do not forget to restart smb or smbd (Samba)
 3. Configure your forklift.json file on every node in your cluster
 Example:
 ```